Full System Backup and Restore Guide

 Everything related to Windows backup should first be planned and only later implemented.
 Evaluate your infrastructure and then decide what you should back up, where to back it up and how.

 After that, you can choose the right backup software and type of storage for the job.
-When you're in the midst of this evaluation stage, check whether MSP360 Backup suits your needs.
+When you're in the midst of this evaluation stage, check whether MSP360 Managed Backup for Windows suits your needs.

 Full System Backup and Restore with MSP360